gavinbains/kpcb-blackjack/README.md

 You need to have g++ installed in your environment or have a method of compiling and running C++ code on your terminal.

-g++ comes native on most \*nix systems but in case you dont have it simply run:
+g++ comes native on most \*nix systems but in case you don't have it simply run:

 ```
 sudo apt-get update